zoftrix/dynazof/README.md

 ## Getting Started

-### Create a SigNoz Cloud Account
+### Create a DynaZOF Cloud Account

-SigNoz cloud is the easiest way to get started with SigNoz.
+DynaZOF cloud is the easiest way to get started with DynaZOF.
 Our cloud service is for those users who want to spend more time in getting insights for their application performance without worrying about maintenance.

 [Get started for free](https://signoz.io/teams/)